Greybox-Labs/mimic/README.md

    # Start mimic with gRPC proxy configuration
    mimic --config config-grpc-example.yaml

-   # Your gRPC client should connect to the gRPC proxy port (HTTP port + 1000)
+   # Your gRPC client should connect to the gRPC proxy port (configurable grpc_port)
-   # If HTTP server is on :8080, gRPC proxy will be on :9080
+   # If HTTP server is on :8080, gRPC proxy will be on :9080 by default
    buf curl --schema buf.build/your/api --protocol grpc localhost:9080/your.service/Method
    ```